hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 unige/api-gateway              latest    b355613b0bbd        32 hours ago         371MB
 " %}

 {% include success.html content="You now have Docker images for your microservices.
-So at this point, we have docker images for the microservices and the api-gateway." %}
+At this point, we have Docker images for the microservices and for the api-gateway." %}

-Let's start a docker container with the counterparty microservice and let's map the port ``8080`` of the container to the port ``10080`` of the host.
+Let's start a Docker container with the counterparty microservice and map the port ``8080`` of the container to the port ``10080`` of the host.
 In principle, this will start a Linux OS and then start the microservice as the first process (PID 1).
 This container provides all the service, you would expect from any Linux system such as network, security, and isolation.